 Fraisière Duquette Strawberries is first generation family-owned-and-operated right here in Clarence Creek, Ontario.
-Jacques and I have two sons who have worked and work on the farm.
-I also have two other sons and a daughter who come out to enjoy the farm with their families, when they can.
+Jacques and I have two sons who have worked and occasionally work on the farm.
+I also have two other sons and a daughter.

 Jacques was born and raised in Clarence Creek.
 I was born in Toronto and moved to Ottawa with my family when I was young.
 Jacques always wanted to have a fruit and vegetable farm.
 I always wanted to live on a farm.